yclas/documentation/modify-cache-time.md

 **Before you read:** This post is a bit more technical, but I will try to keep it as simple as possible.

-Thanks to the **Cache** we are able to **serve more hits in your web without scaling your system**.
+Thanks to the **Cache**, we are able to **serve more hits in your web without scaling your system**.
 That means **cheaper hosting**, a lot **more page views** and **faster page loading** !

 ### How works?

-Every time your web server needs some dynamic information we send a query to the database server.
+Every time your web server needs some dynamic information, we send a query to the database server.
 It then does a search in all its data and returns the values to the web server.

-This is normally **the most expensive operation** an application will do, so why repeat the same query many times when we already know the results?
+This is normally **the most expensive operation** that an application will do, so why repeat the same query many times when we already know the results?

 The cache will store these results in a place, where it's easy to find, so we can use it later.